Selling an industrial property for a premium price

-Industrial real estate is the strongest of the commercial sectors which also include commercial office, retail and development sites.
+Industrial real estate is the strongest wing of the commercial sector which also includes commercial office, retail and development sites.

 Here at Agent Finder NZ, we specialise in vetting and shortlisting competent commercial real estate strategists so you can compare them objectively.
 Call 0800 789 532 for more information.

 Key issues in selling an industrial property are whether it is vacant or tenanted.
 Are you an owner occupier or are you a landlord?

 If a property is tenanted the agent is technically also selling a business because prospective buyers need to have confidence in taking on the tenant that has legal rights to stay on in the property.